External Ids for SYN2 Gene

 GeneCards Summary for SYN2 Gene

 SYN2 (Synapsin II) is a Protein Coding gene.
-Diseases associated with SYN2 include schizophrenia.
-Among its related pathways are Neuroscience and Neurotransmitter Release Cycle.
+Diseases associated with SYN2 include Schizophrenia.
+Among its related pathways are Transmission across Chemical Synapses and Neurotransmitter Release Cycle.
 An important paralog of this gene is SYN3.

 UniProtKB/Swiss-Prot for SYN2 Gene